saiharshavarma/Google-Tasks-Migration/README.md

 ## What you need

 - Python 3.9+ installed
-- Access to both Google accounts (Account 1 work and Account 2 personal)
+- Access to both Google accounts (Account 1 and Account 2)
 - A Google Cloud project with:
   - Google Tasks API enabled
   - OAuth configured (Desktop app client)